shumin215/Baekjoon/README.md

 # CUDA
-This is for CUDA programming
+This is for Baekjoon Algorithm programming